 STF Aurora Sky Station

-There is generally an age limit of 18 for the use of the wood-fired sauna.
+There is generally an age limit of 18 for the use of the wood-heated sauna.
 The person who is listed as responsible for the booking is also responsible for ensuring that the instructions are adhered to.
 Groups with participants under the age of 18 require the presence of a responsible group leader.

-Exploring on your own – summer
+Exploring on your own – Summer

 The Marble Quarry and Njakajaure Nature Trail